Precise asymptotics: robust stochastic volatility models: Option pricing: exact representation formulae and asymptotics

 \end{theorem}

 We here derive the (correct) formula with a {\it formal} computation that ignores the remainder term.
-The real proof, found in Section \ref{sec:proofmain}, relies in particular on the ``robustification'', cf. Assumption (A4), to handle the remainder.
-This robustification holds in great generality, including the RoughVol situation.
+The actual proof is given in Section \ref{sec:proofmain} and relies in particular on Assumption (A4) to handle the remainder.

 \begin{proof} In view of the exact call price formula in Theorem \ref{th:expansion}, it suffices to analyse

 We ignore the remainder.
 With high probability, $(\eps g_1^x + \beps \eps g_2^x) $ is small when $\eps, \beps \to 0$, hence we expect